-Prerequisites: HD108, HD110, SO103 and junior status; or permission of the instructor.
+Prerequisite: HD108, HD110, SO103 and junior status; or permission of the instructor.

 This course studies human development throughout the lifespan, with particular emphasis on cross-cultural differences and similarities.
 Major theories and research examine cross-cultural continuities and discontinuities as they relate to variations in race, ethnicity, class, gender, age, and other human differences.
-Among the topics are: international and historical perspectives, family structures, child rearing strategies, intergenerational relations, educational experiences, patterns of employment and aging experiences.
+Among the topics are: international and historical perspectives, family structures, child rearing strategies, intergenerational relations, educational experiences.
 Students are encouraged to explore their personal heritage and the impact culture bears on their own lives.